Ekaterina1994/rsschool-cv/cv.md

 ## About me

+After receiving my philological education, I worked for several years as an assistant director at the Writers' Union.
+In addition to the main duties of the secretary, I helped the authors to edit and make up manuscripts.
+Later I had the experience of organizing and conducting international literary competitions for children and teenagers.
-I've been working as an editor for the past few years.
-However, recently my interests have changed dramatically.
+Now I work as a copywriter in the field of show business.
+However, recently my interests have changed.
 Now I want to become a front-end developer.
-I hope my dream will become a reality soon.
+I hope that my dream will become a reality soon.

 ---

 ## Skills

-* HTML (basic);
+-   HTML (basic)
-* CSS (basic).
+-   CSS (basic)

 ---

 ## Code example